Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Modified AL preconditioner

 The selection of $\mathsf{\hat{S}}$ will be detailed in the spectral analysis presented in Section~\ref{sec:spectral_modified}, where we demonstrate that an appropriate choice is $\mathsf{\hat{S}} = -\frac{1}{\gamma_1}\mathsf{W}$.
 Note that the $(2,2)$-block in~\eqref{eqn:mod_gammaid} and~\eqref{eqn:P_AL_mod_gamma_12} is nonsingular, owing to the fact that $\mathsf{A_2}$ is positive definite on $\ker(\mathsf{C_2})$ (cf. Remark~\ref{rmk:singularity}).

 The main benefit of this new variant is that we can now select \emph{different} values for the augmentation parameters $\gamma_1$ and $\gamma_2$.
-In particular, $\gamma_1$ can be taken large to ensure strong clustering of the eigenvalues, while $\gamma_2$ can remain small, thereby mitigating the effect of dropping the $(2,1)$-block.
-However, note that just as $\gamma_1$ cannot be made too large, since this would render the augmented $(1,1)$-block in~\eqref{eqn:P_AL_mod_gamma_12} increasingly ill-conditioned, $\gamma_2$ likewise cannot be taken too small, as this would make the augmented $(2,2)$-block nearly singular, due to the semidefiniteness of $\mathsf{A_2}$.
+In particular, $\gamma_1$ can be taken sufficiently large to ensure the strong eigenvalue clustering inherited from the ideal AL preconditioner, while $\gamma_2$ can remain small, thereby mitigating the effect of dropping the $(2,1)$-block while stabilizing the semidefinite block associated with $\mathsf{A_2}$.

+However, note that, in practice, the choice of the parameters $\gamma_1$ and $\gamma_2$ is guided by a tradeoff between the outer convergence and the cost of approximately inverting the augmented diagonal blocks: just as $\gamma_1$ cannot be made too large, since this would render the augmented $(1,1)$-block in~\eqref{eqn:P_AL_mod_gamma_12} increasingly ill-conditioned, $\gamma_2$ likewise cannot be taken too small, as this would make the augmented $(2,2)$-block nearly singular, due to the semidefiniteness of $\mathsf{A_2}$.
 We will see in the numerical experiments that, in contrast with classical modified approaches (such as in~\cite{modALprec,spectral_analysis_modified}), we do not need to tune these parameters upon mesh refinement.
+The values adopted in Section~\ref{sec:numerical_experiments} should be regarded as robust empirical choices for the class of problems considered, rather than as universally optimal tuning parameters.